Method for detector description transformation to Unity and application in BESIII: Summary

 \section{Summary}

-Detector description and visualization are essential techniques in software development for the next generation HEP experiments.
-Unity is a popular and versatile multi-media creation platform, which provides fancy visual effects, multiple platform supports and extensibility to VR and AR applications.
-For large-scale scientific projects, building the complicated detector with up to millions of components in Unity, while keeping them consistent with the geometry in offline data processing software, is very difficult and takes a lot of work for software developers.
+Detector description and visualization are essential techniques in software development for next-generation HEP experiments.
+Unity is a popular and versatile multimedia creation platform that provides impressive visual effects, multiple platform support, and extensibility to VR and AR applications.
+For large-scale scientific projects, building a complicated detector with up to millions of components in Unity while keeping them consistent with the geometry in the offline data processing software is very difficult and requires significant work for software developers.

-A method of automatic detector data transformation from GDML to Unity is presented, which can construct the 3D modeling of detectors in Unity for further applications.
-The method has been realized in the BESIII detector with hundreds of thousands of components, and can be used in future experiments like CEPC.
-In addition to HEP experiments, the method also has great potentials in multiple interdisciplinary applications, education and outreach.
+A method for automatic detector data transformation from GDML to Unity is presented, which can construct 3D modeling of detectors in Unity for further applications.
+The method has been realized in the BESIII detector with hundreds of thousands of components and can be used in future experiments such as CEPC.
+In addition to HEP experiments, the method also has great potential for multiple interdisciplinary applications, education, and outreach.